Answer First

 Classic Setup

 Spider Solitaire is larger than Klondike because it uses two full decks.
-The game starts with 54 cards in the tableau and 50 cards in the stock, giving you enough depth for longer runs, hidden-card reveals, and meaningful planning.
+The classic setup starts with 54 cards in the tableau and 50 cards in the stock, giving you enough depth for longer runs, hidden-card reveals, and meaningful planning.

 - The first 4 tableau columns start with 6 cards each.